1,000 shots: AppHealthCare and partners provide vaccines at Watauga High School gym

 “It’s been a very strong community effort and we’re really grateful for all the volunteers who came out and helped today because they’ve really made a difference,” Greene said.

-Over 80 people volunteered and local businesses also supported the event.
-According to ARHS Senior Vice President Rob Hudspeth, Local Lion provided coffee and donuts, Chick-fil-A provided lunch to volunteers, and ARHS provided water and snacks.
+More than 80 people volunteered and local businesses also supported the event.
+According to ARHS Senior Vice President Rob Hudspeth, Local Lion provided coffee and donuts, Chick-fil-A provided lunch to volunteers and ARHS provided water and snacks.

 The event was by appointment only and Greene said every appointment slot was filled.
 Greene said if someone came without an appointment and were eligible for the vaccine, they were added to a list of people to contact if they had extra doses after moving through all appointment slots.